dieuroi/dieuroi.github.io/index.md

 ## Teaching

-* Teaching: Practical Machine Learning (Python), 2021
+* Teaching: Practical Machine Learning, 2021-Present
-* Teaching: Software Construction, 2021
+* Teaching: Software Construction, 2021-Present
-* Teaching Assistant: Introduction to E-commerce, 2014-Present
+* Teaching Assistant: Introduction to E-commerce, 2014-2021
-* Teaching Assistant: Introduction to Software Culture, 2014-Present
+* Teaching Assistant: Introduction to Software Culture, 2014-2021
 * Teaching Assistant: The Impact of Big Data on the Future Society, 2014-Present
 * Teaching Assistant: The Impact of Innovation Driven AI on the Future Society, 2014-Present